Fixed-Length Dense Fingerprint Representation with Alignment and Robust Enhancement: Experiment

 \section{Experiment}

-In this section, we first introduce the datasets used in our experiments, followed by the evaluation of FLARE's matching performance in comparison with representative fixed-length representation methods.
-We also present experiments analyzing the impact of pose estimation and enhancement, includiwng their complementary effects.
-Finally, we conduct ablation studies and provide an in-depth analysis of the proposed fixed-length dense representation.
+In this section, we first describe the datasets used in our experiments and then evaluate FLARE`s matching performance against representative fixed-length representation methods.
+We next present ablation studies and provide a detailed analysis of the proposed fixed-length dense representation.
+We further examine the influence of pose estimation and enhancement and analyze how they work together to improve performance.
+Finally, we assess the space and computational complexity of the dense representation and the overall FLARE system.